Surgery Medical Student Education

-Surgical faculty are involved in teaching medical students during each of the Harvard Medical School years in a variety of settings.
-Numerous faculty serve as career advisors, as tutors in Harvard’s innovative New Pathway Program, or lecturers in core and elective courses offered to students.
+Department of Surgery faculty teach Harvard Medical School (HMS) students in a variety of settings.
+Faculty serve as career advisors, as tutors in Harvard’s innovative Pathways curriculum, or as lecturers in core and elective courses offered to students.
 In addition, faculty direct clinical and advanced biomedical science courses in the third and fourth years.

 Core Clerkship in Surgery

-The Department of Surgery at Beth Israel Deaconess Medical Center is one of three major teaching and research units of Harvard Medical School’s Department of Surgery.
-Approximately one-half of all Harvard students take their Core Clerkship in Surgery at the Beth Israel Deaconess Medical Center.
+The Department of Surgery at BIDMC is one of three major teaching and research entities of Harvard Medical School’s Department of Surgery.
+Approximately half of HMS students take their Core Clerkship in Surgery at BIDMC.

 All enrollments for these courses must be made through the office of the Registrar, Harvard Medical School.